Protruded Teeth Correction

-Protrusion is characterized by the upper teeth extending too far forward or the lower teeth not extending far enough forward.
-Sometimes referred to as “overjet” the upper front teeth that protrude beyond normal contact with the lower from teeth are prone to injury.
-This indicates a poor bit of the back teeth and may indicate that jaw growth is uneven.
+Protruded teeth correction is needed when the upper front teeth extend too far forward or the lower teeth do not extend far enough forward.
+Sometimes referred to as “overjet”, the upper front teeth that protrude beyond normal contact with the lower from teeth are prone to injury.

+Protruding teeth indicate a poor bite of the back molar teeth and may indicate uneven jaw growth.
 More often than not, dental protrusion is caused by jaw position, usually a hereditary factor.
-Thumb and finger sucking habits can also contribute to protrusion.
+Thumb and finger sucking habits can also contribute to protruded teeth.

-Orthodontic treatment for this condition includes braces or other orthodontic appliances, such as spacers.
-Depending on the severity of your condition, orthognathic surgery may be required.
+Treatment for this protruding teeth may include braces and other orthodontic appliances, such as spacers.
+Depending on the severity of the protrusion and the age of the patient, orthognathic (jaw)surgery may be required.

 The key to successful, less costly protruded teeth correction is early treatment.
 Protrusion, if left untreated, can cause problems in speech, poor oral hygiene, and loss of dental function.
 If your family has a history of protruding teeth or perhaps you have a child who had problems giving up thumb-sucking or the pacifier, enroll your child in our Bright Beginnings program for early pediatric orthodontist evaluation.
 This program is for children around age 7.